 A residential visit is planned once in Year 6.
 This may be expanded for other year groups.

 Parents are always welcome in school as volunteers in the classroom and opportunities also exist to support our annual events – particularly our school concerts/productions, sports events, sponsored walk and summer fair.

-Evenings are set aside in the autumn and spring terms for parent-teacher meetings and children are given an interim termly report card and an annual written report to give to parents to read and in the summer.
+Afternoons are set aside in the autumn and spring terms for parent-teacher meetings and children are given an interim termly report card and an annual written report to give to parents to read and in the summer.

 The successful education of children involves an effective partnership between school and home.
 We need and depend on your support.

 We believe that children should recognise that they are part of a wider community, as well as being members of our school.
 We encourage children to engage with this community in a variety of ways to encourage community cohesion.
 Broadly, our school’s contribution to community cohesion can be grouped under the three following headings:

 - Teaching, learning and curriculum teaching pupils to understand others, to promote common values and to value diversity, to promote awareness of human rights and of the responsibility to uphold and defend them, and to develop the skills of participation and responsible action.

 - Equality and excellence – ensuring equal opportunities for all to succeed at the highest level possible, removing barriers to access and participation in learning and wider activities and eliminating variations in outcomes for different groups.